JordanThompson-dev/CPR-APP/README.md

 Use any Android emulator such as NOX or Android Studios default emulator.
 The video shows me going through how I made it and what logic it follows.
 I created this on my own for a university Assignment

+I achieved 90% on this bit of coursework at 2nd year